Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 - nuts and seeds

-- thick and creamy yoghurt or high-protein yoghurt
+- thick and creamy yogurt or high-protein yogurt

 - cereal bars or flapjacks

 Download a cookbook for recipes and advice on high protein, high calorie meals (PDF, 6.5MB, 222 pages)